-There are over 370 different types of parrots on Earth, and macaws are the largest.
-Macaws normally weigh between 2 and 4 pounds, which is fairly hefty for a bird.
-The largest of the macaws, the Hyacinth Macaw, can reach lengths of nearly three and a half feet long from the beak to the tip of the tail.
+There are more than 370 different types of parrots, and macaws are the largest.
+Macaws normally weigh between two and four pounds, which is fairly hefty for a bird.
+The largest of the macaws, the hyacinth macaw, can reach lengths of nearly three and a half feet long from the beak to the tip of the tail.
 In addition, they boast an impressive wingspan of up to 60 inches.

 02 of 05